bbaime98/Task-Force-Challenge-Mobile/README.md

   - Viewing details of a specific task
   - Editing any of the aforementioned property of a task of your choice
   - Changing the task status from Active to Done
+  - Changing all tasks status with one click
   - Deleting the task
+  - Deleting all tasks at once

 ## Technologies